CLEVELAND — It was all about the Texas Rangers on Sunday at Progressive Field.

-“You don’t go to back-to-back World Series without being a good team.
+“You don’t go two back-to-back World Series without being a good team.
 I think they’ll probably be back in the World Series again.”

-With Zach McAllister working one of the worst outings by a Cleveland starter this year and playing without resting All-Star shortstop Asdrubal Cabrera, center fielder Michael Brantley and right fielder Shin-Soo Choo, the Indians were rarely included in the festivities that saw the club limp to a 5-12 record over its last 17 home games.
+With Zach McAllister working one of the worst outings by a Cleveland starter this year and playing without resting All-Star shortstop Asdrubal Cabrera, center fielder Michael Brantley and right fielder Shin-Soo Choo, the Indians were rarely included in the festivities that saw the club limp to its a 5-12 record over its last 17 games at home.

 Rangers second baseman Jurickson Profar, 19, hit the first Texas homer in his first big league at-bat to lead off the third inning.